AlphaOne1/sonicweb/CONTRIBUTING.md

 ### Test your feature

 After you have implemented your feature, add tests that cover all major code paths.
-A test coverage of 100% is not always possible.
+100% test coverage is not always possible.
 We acknowledge, that there are hard to trigger conditions, that you might check for, but are not producible in a test suite, but aim for the best.
 At least every code path of normal, input triggered use, should be covered.